bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 - You can now access the ChRIS Store frontend in http://localhost:3000/

 ### Deploy ChRIS backend
-- To deploy the frontend of ChRIS Store, Login to the MOC Openshift Dashboard.
+- To deploy the backend of ChRIS Store, Login to the MOC Openshift Dashboard.
 - Create a Node.js project.
 - Choose the project you want to add and give a name to the application.
 - For the Git Repository, input `https://github.com/FNNDSC/ChRIS_ui.git`, the backend will be deployed to Openshift automatically using [S2I](https://blog.openshift.com/multiple-deployment-methods-openshift/) method.